rupali317/social-proof-section-master/README.md

 }
 ```

-- Also, the definition of screen-reader-only cannot be display:none since it will be ignored bby screen readers.
+- Also, the css definition of .screen-reader-only cannot be display:none since it will be ignored by screen readers.

 ### Continued development